Cghlewis/data-mgmt-ed-research-book/_book/04-hsd.md

 ## Human subjects data oversight {#hsd-oversight}

-When collecting identifiable data, there are laws, policies, departments, and agreements that may impact how you collect and manage that data.
+When working with human subjects data, there are laws, policies, departments, and agreements that may impact how you collect and manage that data.
 Below we will review some of the most commonly encountered oversight in education research.

 ### Regulations and laws {#hsd-laws}